Chabam/real-world-haskell-exercises/exercises.md

     * round 3.4
     * floor 3.7
     * ceiling 3.3
-2. From ghci, type :? to print some help.
-Define a variable, such as let x = 1, and then type :show bindings.
+2. From ghci, type `:?` to print some help.
+Define a variable, such as `let x = 1`, and then type :show bindings.
 What do you see?
 3. The words function breaks a string up into a list of words.
-Modify the WC.hs ex- ample in order to count the number of words in a file.
+Modify the `WC.hs` example in order to count the number of words in a file.
-4. Modify the WC.hs example again, in order to print the number of characters in a file.
+4. Modify the `WC.hs` example again, in order to print the number of characters in a file.

 ## Exercise #2
-1. Haskell provides a standard function, last :: [a] -> a, that returns the last ele- ment of a list.
-From reading the type alone, what are the possible valid behaviors (omitting crashes and infinite loops) that this function could have?
+1. Haskell provides a standard function, `last :: [a] -> a`, that returns the last element of a list.
+From reading the type alone, what are the possible valid behaviors
+(omitting crashes and infinite loops) that this function could have?
 What are a few things that this function clearly cannot do?
-2. Write a function, lastButOne, that returns the element before the last.
+2. Write a function, `lastButOne`, that returns the element before the last.
 3. Load your lastButOne function into ghci and try it out on lists of different lengths.
 What happens when you pass it a list that’s too short?

 ## Exercise #3
-1. Write the converse of fromList for the List type: a function that takes a List a and generates a [a].
+1. Write the converse of fromList for the List type: a function that takes a `List a` and generates a `[a]`.
 2. Define a tree type that has only one constructor, like our Java example.
 Instead of the Empty constructor, use the Maybe type to refer to a node’s children.